zanix/home-assistant-config/README.md

 ### Media Control

-- Living room and Master bedroom switch Harmony to "Power off" when Shield TV reports that it's off
+- Living room, Family room, and Master bedroom switch Harmony to "Power off" when Shield TV reports that it's off
-- Family room switch Harmony to "Power off" when TCL TV reports that it's off
 - Various routines to handle devices powering on and off
 - (Disabled) Shield TV paused at night
 - (Disabled) Shield TV playing at night